ki-editor/ki-editor/docs/src/pitch.md

 The following are reasons that prevented me from escaping the Ki island, although the sirens of the Copilots were irresistible.

-No land in the archipelago of the modal editors has a more economic keybindings for these actions.
+No land in the archipelago of the modal editors has more economic keybindings for these actions.

 ## 1. First-class syntactic selection